 For more than 20 years GTCN has been part of campus life.
-We started as an analog network with a couple of dozen channels and since 2011 we offer a robust digital lineup featuring HD-quality networks, premium sports and entertainment options as well of dozens of international channel.
+We started as an analog network with a couple of dozen channels.

 It hasn't always been easy; there have been many technical challenges.
 Even the beautiful Atlanta skyline posed problems by blocking the local stations HD signals.
 Yet, by merging technology with creativity, we have been able to always offer unique and unparalleled value to our clients and audience.

-Our staff and student productions and projects have been recognized with 39 awards including five Gold Auroras, four Silver International Daveys, two Communicators and a coveted AHECTA Student Production Award.
+Our staff and student productions and projects have been recognized with over 40 awards including five Gold Auroras, four Silver International Daveys, two Communicators and a coveted AHECTA Student Production Award.

 We’re part of campus life, the connection to what’s happening at GT now and after graduation, the link to your alma mater.
 Students, relatives, alumni, I invite you to keep in touch through social media and always keep visiting us here, where you’ll always find what’s new at GTCN.